weaviate/weaviate-io/developers/weaviate/installation/gc-marketplace.md

 ## Accessing the cluster

-Once the application has been created, you can access the cluster using [`kubectl`](https://kubernetes.io/docs/tasks/tools/), and Weaviate itself using the load balancer.
+Once the application has been created, you can access the cluster through the load balancer.

+You can interact with the cluster using [`kubectl`](https://kubernetes.io/docs/tasks/tools/), or through the Weaviate API.
 We show examples below.

 ### Interaction using `kubectl`